 Sarah Oppenheimer and Laurent Stalder in Conversation

-Go behind the scenes with Wexner Center Artist Residency Award recipient Sarah Oppenheimer as she discusses her career and S-337473—her new work commissioned especially for the Wex—with architecture professor Laurent Stalder.
+Go behind the scenes with Wexner Center Artist Residency Award recipient Sarah Oppenheimer as she discusses S-337473—her new work commissioned especially for the Wex—with architecture professor Laurent Stalder.
 The free talk is part of our Winter Exhibitions Preview.

 Sarah Oppenheimer has presented work in solo exhibitions at numerous institutions worldwide, including the Perez Art Museum, Miami; Drawing Center, New York; Mattress Factory, Pittsburgh; Saint Louis Art Museum; Baltimore Museum of Art; Kunsthaus Baselland; and Mudam, Luxembourg.
 She has received numerous prestigious awards including the Rome Prize Fellowship from the American Academy in Rome (2010–11); the Louis Comfort Tiffany Foundation Fellowship (2009); and a Guggenheim Fellowship (2007).
 Oppenheimer’s studio is based in New York, and she also serves as a senior critic at the Yale School of Art.
 Born in 1972 in Austin, Texas, Oppenheimer received an MFA from Yale University.